 Anyone who has had a batch of kombucha tea ferment for a bit too long has experienced what some people call kombucha vinegar.
 The longer fermentation of kombucha tea produces a very acidic taste, almost like apple cider vinegar.

 Because of this property, kombucha tea can be used not only as a slightly tart and sweet bubbly beverage, but as a vinegar as well.
-It acidic like vinegar, and if used raw, it has beneficial probiotics and enzymes similar to apple cider vinegar.
+It is acidic like vinegar, and if used raw, it has beneficial probiotics and enzymes similar to apple cider vinegar.

 How can kombucha be coaxed into a more acidic element like vinegar and how can it be substituted for vinegar in recipes?

 How to Make Kombucha Vinegar

 Kombucha tea begins with tea, sugar, and a scoby or “mother.”
 The sweetened tea feeds the scoby, which produces acids.
 By manipulating the fermentation time, the brew can be sweeter or more acidic.

 A shorter fermentation will produce a sweeter kombucha with a higher sugar content because the scoby has not had a chance to use up as much of the sugar.
 A longer fermentation will produce a more acidic kombucha because more of the sugar has been “eaten up” and more acids produced in the fermentation process.